-For authors presenting multiple papers, one registration is valid for one person; however, it can cover up to three (3) papers on which the person who is registered is an author or co-author.
+For authors presenting multiple papers in Regular Sessions, one registration is valid for one person; however, it can cover up to three (3) papers on which the person who is registered is a presenting author or co-author.

 The conference organisers reserve the right to exclude a paper from distribution after the conference, if the paper is not presented at the conference.

-Data Handing Ethics
+Data Handling Ethics

 - the “right to be forgotten” – a participant can request the conference organisers to delete his/her information after the conference has finished;

-- easy access to one’s data – a participant can request the conference organisers a copy of his/her information;
+- easy access to one’s data – a participant can request from the conference organisers a copy of his/her information;

 - the right to know when one’s data has been hacked – conference organisers commit to inform participants in the eventual case of data being hacked by someone;